mwatt/rails/guides/source/security.md

 If your web application is RESTful, you might be used to additional HTTP verbs, such as PATCH, PUT or DELETE.
 Most of today's web browsers, however, do not support them - only GET and POST.
 Rails uses a hidden `_method` field to handle this barrier.

 _POST requests can be sent automatically, too_.
-Here is an example for a link which displays `www.harmless.com` as destination in the browser's status bar.
-In fact it dynamically creates a new form that sends a POST request.
+In this example, the link www.harmless.com is shown as the destination in the browser's status bar.
+But it has actually dynamically creates a new form that sends a POST request.

 ```html
 <a href="http://www.harmless.com/" onclick="